omgcchheeessee/omgcchheeessee/README.md

-Hi I like to code sometimes
+Hi I like to code sometimes...
 I can code Lua and Java